Pipeline: The Surf Coaster

-Pipeline: The Surf Coaster, or simply Pipeline, is a launched stand-up roller coaster at SeaWorld Orlando in Orlando, Florida, United States.
+Pipeline: The Surf Coaster, or simply Pipeline, is a steel launched stand-up roller coaster at SeaWorld Orlando in Orlando, Florida.
 Manufactured by Bolliger & Mabillard (B&M), the roller coaster opened on May 27, 2023.
-Pipeline is a Surf Coaster model from B&M and is themed to surfing, featuring surfboard-shaped vehicles.
+Pipeline is a Surf Coaster model and is themed to surfing, featuring surfboard-shaped trains.
+Pipeline is the first stand up roller coaster built since Georgia Scorcher debuted at Six Flags Over Georgia in 1999.

-The roller coaster is a prototype where the seats of riders shift up and down along the course layout.
-It reaches a height of 110 ft and a maximum speed of 60 mph, and it features a track length of 2950 ft.
-Following Mako, Manta and Kraken, Pipeline is the fourth B&M coaster at SeaWorld Orlando.
+The roller coaster is a prototype, where the seats of riders shift up and down along the course of the ride.
+It reaches a height of 110 ft and maximum speeds of 60 mph, and features a track length of 2950 ft.
+The ride is located in the Sea of Power and Port of Entry sections of the park.

 History

 The roller coaster manufacturer Bolliger & Mabillard filed a patent trademark for "Surf Coaster" on May 28, 2019.
-A project codenamed "Project Penguin" was revealed in January 2020 after site-work plans were filed with Orange County officials for a new attraction in 2021.
+A project at SeaWorld Orlando codenamed "Project Penguin" was revealed in January 2020 after site-work plans were filed with Orange County officials for a new attraction in 2021.
 The new project was planned to be built toward the front of the park near a pathway that runs along Bayside Stadium.
 The area had been used in the past for festivals in the park.
-Subsequent plans were made in June and September 2020, which also confirmed the new project to be a "custom launch coaster" featuring a stand-up restraint design.
+Subsequent plans were announced in June and September 2020, which also confirmed the new project to be a "custom launch coaster" featuring a stand-up restraint design.
 Early reports speculated that the Surf Coaster model would be built at SeaWorld Orlando.

 Teasers for SeaWorld Orlando's new roller coaster began in April 2022.
 A picture of trees with roller coaster track in the background was depicted in the first teaser.
 Construction fencing began appearing along the surrounding area.
-In June 2022, the park teased with the warning, "High surf advisory".
-The teaser warning would later be used as a hashtag to tease and promote the roller coaster on social media.
-Due to the fallout from Hurricane Ian in September 2022, the official unveiling of the new coaster in an announcement was delayed.
+In June 2022, the park teased the warning "High surf advisory".
+The teaser warning would later be used as a hashtag to promote the roller coaster on social media.
+Due to the fallout from Hurricane Ian in September 2022, the official unveiling of the new coaster was delayed.

 The final teaser video was released in early October 2022.
 In the video, the attraction's construction progress was on display.
 On October 18, 2022, the park officially unveiled Pipeline: The Surf Coaster in an announcement.
-The scheduled opening was revealed to be spring of 2023.
-It was marketed as the first surf coaster in the world.
+The scheduled opening was stated to be spring of 2023.
+It was marketed as the first Surf Coaster in the world.
 Track construction went vertical in late October 2022.
 Pipeline's trains were put on display at the International Association of Amusement Parks and Attractions (IAAPA) Expo on November 15, 2022.

-Construction of the track completed a month later on December 19, 2022, which was followed by testing in March 2023.
-The official opening date was revealed as May 27, 2023, with a soft opening preview period for passholders starting on May 12, 2023.
+Construction of the track was completed a month later on December 19, 2022, and testing began in March 2023.
+The official opening date was announced to be May 27, 2023, with a soft opening preview period for passholders starting on May 12, 2023.